msveshnikov/cyberia/README.md

 4. Run the development server: `npm run dev` in server folder
 5. Open `http://localhost:3000` in your browser

+## Docker Setup

+1. Ensure Docker and Docker Compose are installed on your system
+2. Build and run the containers: `docker-compose up --build`
+3. Access the application at `http://localhost:3000`

 ## Project Structure

--   `index.html` & `landing.html`: Entry points for the application and landing page
+-   `index.html` & `public/landing.html`: Entry points for the application and landing page
 -   `src/`: React components and main application logic
 -   `server/`: Backend Express.js server and MongoDB integration
 -   `docs/`: Documentation and marketing materials

-# TODO

--   Optimize render performance
+-   `Dockerfile` & `docker-compose.yml`: Docker configuration files
+-   `.prettierrc`: Code formatting configuration

+## Contributing

+We welcome contributions to Cyberia!
+Please read our contributing guidelines before submitting pull requests.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

+## Contact

+For support or inquiries, please contact us at support@cyberia.fun

+Join our community on Discord: [Cyberia Discord Server](https://discord.gg/cyberia)

+Follow us on Twitter: [@CyberiaGame](https://twitter.com/CyberiaGame)